Sam-Davies-Vet-Ai/Data-access/README.md

 ## Description
-This script will allow create a connection in python to bigquery, list all datasets, tables and gives a snapshot of the first 5 rows of each table
+This script will allow create a connection in python to bigquery.
+It will list all datasets, tables and give a snapshot of the first 5 rows of each table

-This script needs to be used with a json file containing the details of the service account key, the data returned will be limited to the access granted to the service account key
+This script needs to be used with a json file containing the details of a service account key, the data returned will be limited to the access granted to the service account key

-This is an example script to access data, this can be used as a base to develop a script to
+This is an example script to access data, this can be used as a base to develop a script to performance the function you require

 ## Usage